litaish/tic-tac-toe/README.md

 - Game board - module pattern - a module for game board logic.
 Defines an array of markers, renders the game board for the user to see.

+Players have 4 ways of winning the game:
+1. Along rows
+2. Along columns
+3. Diagonal
+4. Opposite diagonal

+So each of these conditions must be checked